 The four cultural enablers and the four railway safety fundamentals are each broken down into three attributes.
 The twenty-four attributes of a positive railway safety culture are intended to form an appropriate tool for the railway organisations to identify their cultural strengths and weaknesses.
 A strategy to improve their safety culture may apply to one or several cultural enablers to promote those behaviour patterns that support the railway safety fundamentals and hence the goal of sustainable safety performance.

-In 2019, the model has been used and tested by railway organisations to carry out safety culture assessments and consequently design strategy to improve their safety culture, and also by several national safety authorities to determine how to integrate safety culture in their supervision programmes.
+In 2019, the model has been used and tested by railway organisations to carry out safety culture assessments and consequently design strategy to improve their safety culture, and also by several national safety authorities to determine how to integrate safety culture in their supervision programme.
 Lessons learned led to update the model – The second version of the model has been presented at the 12th World congress on railway research in Tokyo, October 2019.

 The model is the basis for the European Rail Safety Climate Survey, as well as the ongoing Safety Culture Peer Review pilot.